Sarenaoberoi/Responses/jul28.md

 ### Responses- July 28
 Why is using one-hot encoding an inefficient towards vectorizing a corpus of words?
 How are word embeddings different?

 As talked about in the tensorflow exercise and Lawrence Maroney's video, one-hot encoding is an interesting (but somewhat inefficient) way to encode words.
-With one-hot encoding, one goal is to keep a uniform length, so each word will have 0's up until the word (and a 1 for the word).
+With one-hot encoding, one goal is to keep a uniform length in regards to the longest sentence, so each word will have 0's up until the word (and a 1 for the word).
 For example, if the sentence was "I love apples", one-hot encoding would look something like this:

 ADD PIC